 Global Colleague is primarily involved in providing legal support services and collects data from:

 In connection with providing such services, Global Colleague receives personal information of its clients.
-Our clients also provide us the personal information of their customers/clients.
+Our clients also provide us with the personal information of their customers/clients.
 We adopt confidentiality measures and protect all such personal information and maintain its privacy.
-All the information and data received by Global Colleague is only in its capacity and role as a legal support service provider, and the data is analyzed and processed as per the instructions of the client.
+All information and data received by Global Colleague is only only used in its capacity and role as a litigation-support service provider, and the data is analyzed and processed as in accordance with our clients’ instructions.